byhoson/promela-semantics/promela.md

                    | AnyExpr Binarop AnyExpr  // TODO how about short-circuiting?
                    | Varref // TODO for now, varref also takes care of mtype values. fix this!
                    | Const

-                // but if a new nonterminal is introduced for mtype, how to distinguish? syntax Expr ::= AnyExpr
+  syntax Expr ::= AnyExpr
                 | "(" Expr ")" [bracket]